 Enable Multi-Factor Authentication (MFA)

 Enabling multi-factor authentication is also an essential part of online security.
-MFA provides an additional layer of security by requiring something more than just your password to access your accounts.
+MFA adds an extra layer of security by requiring something beyond your password to access your accounts.
 This might be a code texted to your phone, an authentication app, or in some cases a fingerprint scan.
-Most services, including email services, social media platforms, and banking apps, support MFA, and the added step can act as a barrier against unauthorized access in the event your devices are lost or stolen.
-It might be a little bit of a hassle, but coming home from your trip with your data intact is worth it.
+Most services, including email, social media, and banking apps, support MFA, and the added step can help prevent unauthorized access if your devices are lost or stolen.
+It might be a minor inconvenience, but coming home from your trip with your data intact is worth it.

 Recognize Potential QR Code Scams